French beginners: module 1

 When I've finished, what course can I do next?

-French 1: module 2.
+French 1: module 2 starting next term.
 Please enrol as soon as possible as places cannot be guaranteed.
+Ask your tutor for advice if you are unsure of what to do next.